 How to keep track of your vaccine records with CareClinic?

 The CareClinic app is a one-stop record for your health records.
-The daily check-in feature includes medicine and supplements reminder, symptoms diary, vitals, measurements, mood tracker etc. You can set up reminders for your medications, work out and diet.
+The daily check-in feature includes medicine and supplements reminder, a symptoms diary, vitals, measurements, mood tracker etc. You can set up reminders for your medications, work out and diet.
 You can even set the goals you want to achieve under the goal tracker feature.

 The CareClinic app provides you with an easy solution.
 It is handy to keep a record of your vaccinations.
 The vaccine tracker in the CareCllnic lets you record your vaccination in a few taps.
 Since the app has a list of regular vaccinations done across the country, you have to provide the vaccination details.
-Add the given date, health care provider identification and brand name with many of the vaccines received.
+Add the given date, health care provider identification, and brand name with many of the vaccines received.